sftpplus/sftpplus-docs/docs/configuration-auth/ip-time-ban.rst

 ..  warning::
-    SFTPPlus is behind a load balancer, make sure that Proxy Protocol version 2 is enabled on both the load balancer and SFTPPlus file transfer services.
+    SFTPPlus is behind a load balancer, make sure that Proxy Protocol version 2 is enabled on the load balancer.
     Otherwise all the authentication requests will be made using the load balancer own IP address and not the client IP address.